fszf/Dell-XPS-13-9350/linux-dell/Intel-Nightly/README.md

 This is the compiled snapshots of the Intel Nightly branch.
+Please visit https://github.com/frank604/Intel-DRM-Nightly if you wish to compile yourself

 ###Shasum values
 51800d05f5c37485f052369373af11a2ade9c12d  linux-drm-intel-nightly-20160607-1-x86_64.pkg.tar.xz